 Top 10 IoT Development Boards for Building IoT Projects in 2019

 We live in a connected world where things are becoming smarter day by day.
-Today, I can control almost all appliances, fans and lights of my home remotely from anywhere using my mobile phone.
-Or I can even connect my Amazon Alexa to make everything voice activated.
+Today, I can control almost all appliances like fans, and lights of my home remotely from anywhere using my mobile phone.
+Or I can even connect my Amazon Alexa to make everything voice-activated.
 All this is possible with the amazing development in IoT.
 We have compiled a list of top 10 IoT development boards you can use to quickly prototype your IoT ideas.

-With the ever-growing popularity in IoT domain and competition to build ready to use IoT development board which requires minimal effort to build an end-to-end IoT product is also growing very fast.
-In our earlier article on Building Block of IoT Product, we discussed about various core components in building any end to end IoT product.
-In this article, we are covering 10 IoT development boards that can be used to build IoT prototype very fast.
-These boards are designed for the purpose to ease IoT development.
-Below is the list of 10 DIY boards for building IoT prototypes.
+With the ever-growing popularity in the IoT domain and competition to build ready to use IoT development board which requires minimal effort to build an end-to-end IoT product is also growing very fast.
+In our earlier article on Building Block of IoT Product, we had discussed various core components in building an end to end IoT product.
+In this article, we are covering the top 10 IoT development boards that can be used to build IoT prototype very fast.
+These boards are designed for the purpose to ease IoT development for beginners.
+Below is the list of popular and top 10 DIY boards for building IoT projects.

 10. Onion Omega2